AbdullhHassan/camera-barcode-scanner/README.md

 This is a Python application that allows you to scan QR codes using your camera and search for the scanned code in an Excel database.

-# QR Code Scanner

-This is a Python application that allows you to scan QR codes using your camera and search for the scanned code in an Excel database.

 ## Prerequisites